 Pearl Street Mall Breweries

 This being Colorado, there’s bound to be a few craft breweries wherever more than a few people are gathered.
-Pearl Street boasts four: Mountain Sun, Shine Restaurant and Gathering Place, Walnut Brewery and West Flanders Brewing Company.
+Pearl Street boasts four: Mountain Sun, Shine Restaurant and Gathering Place, Boulder Beer and West Flanders Brewing Company.

 It’s impossible to encapsulate the breadth of shopping opportunities on and around Pearl Street.
 There are several places for the city’s notoriously active population to gear up for outdoor adventures, and clothing boutiques, jewelry, activewear, kids and shoes stores keep everyone looking appropriately stylish and sporty throughout the city’s four seasons.
 Distinctive home goods stores, culinary and gift shops, and art galleries help put a Boulder spin on all your shopping needs.
 Find a full list of Pearl Street shops >>